IIITLucknowSWEngg/CSITTeam012/Assignment 02/Test.md

 ## Feature: Ticket Booking

-### Scenario: User books a ticket successfully
+### Scenario: Attendee books a ticket successfully

 #### Description:
-Test the ticket booking functionality to ensure users can successfully book tickets for a movie or event and receive a confirmation message.
+Test the ticket booking functionality to ensure attendees can successfully book tickets for a movie or event and receive a confirmation message.

 ### Steps:

 1. **Given**:
-   - The user is logged in.
+   - The attendee is logged in.
-   - The user is on the ticket booking page.
+   - The attendee is on the ticket booking page.

 2. **When**:
-   - The user selects a movie or event.
+   - The attendee selects a movie or event.
-   - The user selects the showtime and seats.
+   - The attendee selects the showtime and seats.
-   - The user selects a payment method.
+   - The attendee selects a payment method.

 3. **Then**:
    - The ticket should be successfully booked.
-   - The user sees a confirmation message: `"Ticket booked successfully"`.
+   - The attendee sees a confirmation message: `"Ticket booked successfully"`.
-   - The user is redirected to the booking details page (`/booking-details`).
+   - The attendee is redirected to the booking details page (`/booking-details`).

 ## Chai.js Code: